firebase/functions-samples/user-data-cleanup/README.md

 user's data is deleted when they delete their account.

 This library contains a Cloud Function triggered by account deletion.
-It wipes out all the data in the FIrebase Realtime Database that belongs to the user that was deleted.
+It wipes out all the data in the Firebase Realtime Database that belongs to the user that was deleted.

 To determine "belonging", the Cloud Function analyzes the app's